Electricity sector in Armenia: Electricity transmission and distribution

-Distribution is controlled by Electric Networks of Armenia (ENA), High Voltage Electrical Networks (HVEN CJSC), and Electro Power System Operator.
+Distribution is controlled by Electric Networks of Armenia (ENA), High Voltage Electrical Networks, and Electro Power System Operator.
 There are over 36,000 km of distribution lines across Armenia.

 In 2002, Electric Networks of Armenia (ENA) was privatized by Midland Resources Holding.
 100% of ENA shares were sold to Midland Resources Holding company.
 Revenues of Electric Networks of Armenia amounted to 181 billion AMD in 2018, less from 191 billion in 2017.

 Transmission and distribution losses remain high in Armenia, even compared to Russia.

 A World Bank survey from 2013 reveals companies would experience a power outage only about 4 times a year (at par with countries like Hungary and Latvia).

+International interconnectors

+There are interconnectors to Georgia and Iran.
+It has been suggested that if the Black Sea Energy submarine cable is built there could be exports to the EU too.

 Financial aspects

+Exports

+For three kilowatt hours of electricity Iran pays a cubic metre of gas.

 Supplier tariffs

 Electricity supplier prices are determined by the Settlement Center of Ministry of Energy Infrastructures and Natural Resources of Armenia.

 Solar installations of 150 kW or less are allowed to sell their excess energy back to the electrical grid.